AusDTO/Digital-Service-Standard/The-Standard.md

 You will notice we are speaking a new language; we are personalising our content and making things clearer.
 We welcome your participation, so get involved!

 The Criteria
 ------------

 Government agencies will be expected to:

-1. Understand user needs, conduct research to develop a deep knowledge of who the service users are and what that means for digital and assisted digital service design​
+1. Understand user needs.
+Research to develop a deep knowledge of the users and their context for the service

 2. Establish a sustainable multi-disciplinary team that can design, build, operate and iterate the service, led by an experienced service manager with decision-making responsibility

-3. Adopt a user-centred design approach​

-4. Establish benchmarks to measure user satisfaction, digital take-up, completion rates and cost per transactions and report performance publicly​
+3. Design and build the product using the service design and delivery process, taking an agile and user-centred approach

-5. Evaluate what data, tools and systems will be used to build, host, operate and measure the service and how to adopt, adapt or procure them
+4. Understand the data, tools and systems required to build, host, operate and measure the service and how to adopt, adapt or procure them

-6. Assess what personal user data and information the service will be providing, using or storing and put in place appropriate measures to address security risks, legal responsibilities and privacy considerations​
+5. Assess what information and personal user data the service will be providing, using or storing.
+Put in place appropriate measures to address security risks, legal responsibilities and privacy considerations

-7. Build the service using agile, iterative, collaborative and user-centred methods

-8. Build the service with consistent look, feel, tone and function that meets the needs of users including those with disability
+6. Measure user satisfaction, digital take-up, completion rate and cost per transaction and report performance publicly.
+Identify, measure and report other metrics appropriate to you service

-9. Use web service APIs, open standards and common government solutions where possible and make all new source code open and reusable where appropriate
+7. Incoporate open standards and common government solutions where appropriate

+8. Make all new source code open and reusable where appropriate

-10. Test the service on all common browsers and devices, using dummy accounts and selecting representative samples of users
+9. Use responsive design methods and test that the services can be accessed on all common browsers and devices

-11. Integrate the service with any non-digital interactions​

-12. Put appropriate assisted digital support in place that's aimed towards those who genuinely need it
+10. Ensure the service is accessible to all users regardless of the abilities and environment

+11. Show the end-to-end user experience in an environment that replicates the live version with a representative sample of users

+12. Ensure that people who use the digital service can also use the other available channels if needed, without repetition or confusion

-13. Consolidate or phase out existing alternative channels where appropriate​
+13. Encourage users to choose the digital service and Consolidate or phase out existing alternative channels where appropriate

-14. Undertake ongoing user research and usability testing to continuously inform service improvement​

-15. Use data and analytics tools to collect and report performance data;
-    informing continual service improvements​

-16. Provide ongoing assurance, supported by analytics, that the service is simple and intuitive enough that users succeed first time unaided​
+14. Make sure that the service is simple enough that users succeed first time unaided

 *The Digital Service Standard has been adapted from the [UK Government’s Digital by Default Service